Careers and Employability Forum

 Dr Sally Wheatley (Biomedical Sciences)

-Rob James (Faculty Careers Consultant)
+Suzanne McGregor (Faculty Careers and Employability Consultant)

 Up to ten additional members drawn from a range of stakeholders, including employers.
 Further members co-opted for individual meetings or specified periods of time that remain within acceptable practice of Council committees.
 Normally including: a member drawn from appropriate sector body; a member drawn from an SME; a member drawn from another comparable university careers service; a member who is a career/employability practitioner.